TriplyDB/Documentation/docs/triply-db/index.md

 ## Starting services

-By default, datasets in TriplyDB can be queried through the [Triply Client](/docs/triply-client) as well as through the Linked Data Fragments API.
+By default, datasets in TriplyDB can be queried through [TriplyDB-js](/docs/triplydb-js) as well as through the Linked Data Fragments API.

 In order to allow additional query paradigms, specific services can be started from the “Create service” page.
 This page is accessed by